tpeczek/Lib.AspNetCore.ServerSentEvents/README.md

 ## Sponsor This Project

 My blog and open source projects are result of my passion for software development, but they require a fair amount of my personal time.
-If you got value from any of the content I create, then I would appreciate your support by sponsoring me (either monthly or one-time).
+If you got value from any of the content I create, then I would appreciate your support by [sponsoring me](https://github.com/sponsors/tpeczek) (either monthly or one-time).

-<iframe src="https://github.com/sponsors/tpeczek/button" title="Sponsor tpeczek" height="35" width="116" style="border: 0;"></iframe>

 ## Copyright and License